If you are willing to forego charm for reliability, it is not hard to find cheap UK rooms that are clean, decent and reasonably well equipped.

 When Price Is More Important Than Style

 Say you're touring in England, Scotland or Wales.
 Chances are you'll want to see historic sights, castles, wonderful scenery and museums.
 You'll be sampling typical pubs, the best of the arts and music scenes, great ethnic food, cool shopping, buzzing cities and picturesque towns.
 On a trip like that, does a fancy lobby or the décor of your hotel room really matter all that much?
-Will you really spend time you could be out and about in the hotel pool?
+Will you really spend time in the hotel pool when you could be out and about?
 How much time will you be spending in your room anyway?

 A room that's warm and dry, has comfortable beds with clean bed linens, reliable hot and cold running water in a clean bathroom, reliable (and free) WiFi and room to hang some clothes will probably do.
 Throw in a place to have coffee and a light breakfast before you hit the road and you're all set.

 International Hotel Chains That Have it Down to a Science